aternosorg/php-rados-ffi/README.md

 ### Available Rados features
 This library aims to implement the full librados API.
-There are, however, some features that are not yet implemented, and features that can't be implemented due to limitations in PHP's FFI.
+There are, however, some features can't be implemented due to limitations in PHP's FFI system.

-#### Planned, but not yet implemented
-- Applications
-- Client blacklist
-- mon/mgr/osd/pg commands
-- Register as service

 #### Not planned
 - Callback functions for completions